BUILDDesign

 Cost to Run

-Now, the thing is, heat pumps aren’t just more expensive to install – they were also traditionally more expensive to run, when relying on electricity and gas provision at historic prices.
+Now, the thing is, heat pumps aren’t just more expensive to install; they were also traditionally more expensive to run, when relying on electricity and gas provision at historic prices.
 However, given recent changes in electricity and gas prices, this is no longer the case.

 Heat pumps are more efficient than gas boilers – that statistic you will see all over adverts for heat pumps.
 However, electricity is more expensive than gas, so, even though the heat pump takes less energy to run, the cost of that energy (because it is electricity, not gas) was traditionally higher overall.
 However, soaring gas prices mean that now heat pumps are marginally less expensive to run than gas boilers.

-However, electricity costs, historically, were 4 times more expensive than gas per kWh.
+Electricity costs, historically, were 4 times more expensive than gas per kWh.
 So, that traditionally wiped out any benefit from the improved efficiency of the heating system.
-It is worth noting that the 400% efficiency is under peak conditions – conditions vary wildly by season, so you will likely see higher energy bills with an ASHP system in winter, when the pump has to work harder to transfer heat.
+Let me give you an example, based on peak heat pump output:

 Heat pumps require significantly less maintenance than traditional gas boilers, so you can reduce your annual running costs by the cost of an annual boiler service as well.
 As well, traditional boilers typically last between 10 and 15 years – heat pumps have a lifespan closer to 20 years, meaning that over a long period of time, the cost of replacement should be lower as well.